-- those who finished the requirements for graduation the preceding December, - those who are on track with their spring enrollment for finishing the requirements for graduation in May and who have applied for graduation in May, and - those who will be within 8 hours of finishing the requirements for graduation at the end of the spring semester and who have applied for graduation in July.
+- those who finished the requirements for graduation the preceding December, - those who are on track with their spring enrollment for finishing the requirements for graduation in May and who have applied for graduation in May; and - those who will be within 8 hours of finishing the requirements for graduation at the end of the spring semester and who have applied for graduation in July.

-Eligible students who choose not to participate in Commencement exercises must notify the Office of the Registrar no later than April 1st.
-This can be done using the form entitled Request to Graduate in Absentia, which is available from the Office of the Registrar.
+Eligible students who choose not to participate in Commencement exercises must notify the Office of the Registrar no later than April 1.
 Students are eligible to participate in Commencement exercises only once, unless an additional degree is earned at a later time.